 to file a motion to withdraw her plea--a form of post-conviction relief which, if successful, will eliminate the immigration consequences of the drug conviction.6

 In order to help you better understand the forms of post-conviction relief that can take a deportable crime of your record and/or help you avoid the immigration consequences of a criminal conviction, our California criminal defense and immigration attorneys will address the following:

 - 1. Why Should Immigrants Try to Get Post-Conviction Relief?

 - 2. Can I Get Post-Conviction Relief Based on Ineffective Assistance of Counsel?

 - 3. How Can a Motion for Re-Sentencing Help Me Avoid Deportation?

-- 4. Can Changing a Felony to a Misdemeanor Save My Immigration Status?
+- 4. Can Reducing a Felony to a Misdemeanor Save My Immigration Status?

-- 5. Will Withdrawing a Guilty or No-Contest Plea Eliminate the Immigration Consequences of a California Conviction?
+- 5. Does Withdrawing a Guilty Plea Eliminate the Immigration Consequences?

 - 6. Can a Habeas Corpus Petition Help Me Avoid Deportation?